ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 ![Shopping Cart Item Deletion 1](./img/L22%20Delete%20Cart%20Item%201.png)

+Both replicas synchronise, so when looking at your shopping cart from either your laptop or your phone, you see the same items.
-Both replicas synchronise and everything is fine...
+Everything is fine...

 From your laptop however, you've read some reviews of the book and decide that it doesn't look so interesting, so you remove it from your shopping cart &mdash; right at the very moment a network partition appears between the replicas.

 ![Shopping Cart Item Deletion 2](./img/L22%20Delete%20Cart%20Item%202.png)

-The remove message gets through to replica 1, but not replica 2 resulting in the shopping carts being out of sync with each other.
+The remove message gets through to replica 1, but not replica 2.
+So for the duration of the network partition, your shopping carts replicas will be out of sync with each other.

+So after a while, the network partition heals and your shopping cart replicas synchronise with each other.

-Now from your laptop, you want to look at the contents of your shopping cart and... huh!?
+Now from your laptop, you look at the contents of your shopping cart and... huh!?
 That book has popped up again!

 ![Shopping Cart Item Deletion 3](./img/L22%20Delete%20Cart%20Item%203.png)